Announcing a New LFP Network Exchange at Boston College

 Any established and distinctive institution, program, or curricular emphasis that especially promotes the college or university's mission and Christian character may be an appropriate focus for a Network Exchange.
 These may be programmatic initiatives like core programs, honors programs, interdisciplinary programs, or capstone courses.
 Or they might take the form of research or study institutes, international experiences, co-curricular programs, off-campus study centers, or service learning programs.

 A Network Exchange program may be funded for $25,000.
 Institutions that have already received a grant in this category will not be eligible in the same category again for three years after the original grant was awarded.
-The next deadline for applications is September 15, 2013 for a program planned for the 2014-2015 academic year.

 The precise character and format of each program is to be determined by the applicant.
 The normal expectation is that the program should run for three days, allowing participants to observe and experience first-hand the particular aspect of the institution being featured.
 There should also be well-planned opportunities for visitors to exchange ideas with the host institution and with one another about possible lessons and applications of the program in other settings.
 Each Program should consist of ten to fifteen participants from other Network schools, with a limit of two participants per institution.